MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Choose your build environments

 Teams Toolkit provides set of environments options to build a Teams app, that help to select the suitable environment that best suits your app requirement.
-You can choose the following build environments to create a Teams app:
+You can create a Teams app using following environments with Teams Toolkit:

 * JavaScript
 * SharePoint Framework (SPFx)